 Like people, dogs and cats can suffer from heart diseases and disorders.
 With the technology in our in-house vet lab, our vets can examine your pet for signs of heart conditions so that you have results quickly.
 Fast results mean starting treatment sooner.

-If your vet is unable to diagnose or treat your dog or cat's heart condition as part of our internal medicine checks we will be sure to forward you to a Board Certified Internal Medicine Vet near Thornton, and work with your specialist to ensure that your pet receives the very best care.
+If your veterinary internist is unable to diagnose or treat your dog or cat's heart condition as part of our internal medicine checks we will be sure to forward you to a Board Certified Internal Medicine Vet near Thornton and work with your specialist to ensure that your pet receives the very best care.

 - Reproductive Issues

-Our team of veterinary professionals at Caring Hands Veterinary Hospital in Thornton understands the financial investment and personal commitment that go into breeding companion animals properly.
+Our team of veterinary internal medicine specialists at Caring Hands Veterinary Hospital in Thornton understands the financial investment and personal commitment that go into breeding companion animals properly.
 If your animal is experiencing reproductive difficulties, our vets will work to diagnose the issue and offer appropriate treatment options to help resolve the problem.